ghc-proposals/ghc-proposals/proposals/new-proposal.rst

 Unresolved questions
 --------------------
-* What will the precise format of langauge extensions in the package data base be.
+* What will the precise format of language extensions in the package data base be.
 * Are there language extensions that should not be toggleable this way?
 * Which other flags should be legal there.
 I expect we want a whitelist, and starting with only ``-fplugin`` and ``-fplugin-opt`` is a good start.